rbdl/rbdl/README.md

 Jacobians, forward and inverse kinematics, and handling of external constraints such as contacts and collisions.

-The code is developed by Martin Felis <martin.felis@iwr.uni-heidelberg.de>
+The code is developed by Martin Felis <martin@fysx.org>
 at the research group [Optimization in Robotics and Biomechanics (ORB)](http://orb.iwr.uni-heidelberg.de) of the [Interdisciplinary Center for Scientific Computing (IWR)](http://www.iwr.uni-heidelberg.de) at